CERTIFICATION & STANDARDS · INSTITUTIONAL PATHWAY

 A Structured Certification Pathway.

-Engagement with Accredited Institutions.
+Coordination with Accredited Institutions.

 No certification has been granted by any accredited body at the time of publication.
+No engagement has been confirmed at the time of publication.

-Certification timing is product-line dependent and currently planned within the 2026–2028 window.
+Certification timing is product-line dependent and currently planned within the 2027–2028 window.

-Request Certification Engagement
+Request Certification Coordination

 READING FRAMEWORK · WHAT THIS PAGE IS